 BUSINESS PEOPLE SIGN ON HERE.
-INAUGURAL SIGNERS include • Stonyfield • &pizza • Eileen Fisher • NRS • Zingerman's • Organic Valley • Gentle Giant Moving • Parnassus Investments • Dr. Bronner's • Room & Board • BrightFarms • Amalgamated Bank • AFI Contractors • Georgia Beer Garden • Seventh Generation • Buz and Ned's Real Barbecue • Beauty & Beyond • Canton Ace Hardware • Raygun clothing • BA Auto Care • American Income Life • Equal Exchange • Porter Square Books • Best Value Janitorial • American Sustainable Business Council • U.S. Women's Chamber of Commerce • and Over 850 Signers and Counting
+INAUGURAL SIGNERS include • Stonyfield • &pizza • Eileen Fisher • NRS • Zingerman's • Organic Valley • Gentle Giant Moving • Parnassus Investments • Dr. Bronner's • Room & Board • BrightFarms • Amalgamated Bank • AFI Contractors • Georgia Beer Garden • Seventh Generation • Buz and Ned's Real Barbecue • Beauty & Beyond • Canton Ace Hardware • UncommonGoods • Raygun clothing • BA Auto Care • American Income Life • Equal Exchange • Porter Square Books • Alter Eco • Best Value Janitorial • American Sustainable Business Council • U.S. Women's Chamber of Commerce • Over 1,000 Signers and Counting

 As business owners and executives, we support gradually raising the federal minimum wage to $15 by 2024.
 It’s good for business, good for customers and good for our economy.

 Workers are also customers.
 Today’s $7.25 minimum wage – just $15,080 a year for full-time workers – doesn’t even cover the basics.
 Raising the minimum wage puts money in the pockets of people who most need to spend it, increasing sales at businesses and boosting the economy.